Together, let’s combat harassment in public transport

 Handling situations with the 5D method

-RATP supports the international Stand Up training programme, which was launched by L’Oréal Paris, non-profit organisation Hollaback!, and Fondation des Femmes.
-The programme seeks to raise awareness, and train members of the public on how to safely intervene when they witness or are victims of sexual harassment in public areas.
+RATP also supports the international Stand Up training program.
+Launched by L'Oréal Paris, the NGO Hollaback! and the Fondation des Femmes, its goal is to raise awareness and train as many people as possible to intervene safely when they are victims or witnesses of sexual harassment in public places.

-Stand Up is based on the 5D methodology: DISTRACT, DELEGATE, DELAY, DIRECT, and DOCUMENT, which is a list of actions to take, notably to defuse a situation involving harassment.
-In practice, 5D consists of:
+Stand Up was created around the “5D” methodology: DISTRACT, DELEGATE, DIALOGUE, DIRECT, and DOCUMENT, a list of actions to take in order to defuse a harassment situation.
+In practice, this consists of:

 • Distracting: pretend that you know the person being harassed.
 Ask them for the time or create a distraction.